-- A discussion thread related to this modified version of BIOS 1.43 is here.
+- A discussion thread related to this modified version of BIOS 1.46 is here

 - Please note the warning on the Advanced menu in the BIOS: Setting items on this screen to incorrect values may cause the system to malfunction!
-The default values will work fine but the wrong settings can brick your X220.
+The default values will work fine but the wrong settings can prevent your X220 from booting.

 WINDOWS 10 INSTALLATION